 By Sydney Tancowny

-When we speak of community, we often speak in terms of belonging—a group of individuals that are discernable in the ways they are similar.
+When we speak of community, we often speak in terms of belonging—a group of individuals that are discernible in the ways they are similar.
 However, the 2018 recipient of the Alumni Lois Aspenes Award, Larry Johnson, reminds us that community isn’t just about a sense of belonging, it’s also about using our own passions to build something together.

 A third-generation Camrosian, Johnson is passionate about many things: family, the community he lives in, health care, Rotary, outdoor sculptures and, of course, a liberal arts and sciences education.
 An alumnus of Augustana Campus (then Camrose Lutheran College), Johnson has dedicated hours of his time to benefit the institution he believes in.
 From serving as the past Director of the Augustana Alumni Association to being a committee member on the University of Alberta Senate for two terms and a member on the 2010 Dean Selection Committee to a generous donor and a consistent supporter of all campus events, his passion is evident.